 As a result of this Research&Innovation project, the SUITCEYES Consortium will develop and deliver a prototype of a haptic, intelligent, personalised, interface (HIPI) that is intended to be further developed and commercialised in due course after the project ends, affording improved communication possibilities for its users.

-Nasrine Olson, project coordinator and senior lecturer at the Swedish School of Library and Information Science:
+Nasrine Olson, project coordinator and senior lecturer at the Swedish School of Library and Information Science explains:

-One idea is that the garments transfer information to the bearers through haptic language, i.e. a language of touch and movements, and can for example tell the bearers if someone is looking at them or where the ball they dropped is in the room.
+One idea is that the garment, acting as a smart interface, will transfer information to the bearers through haptic signals, and can, for example, tell the bearers if someone is looking at them or where the ball they dropped is in the room.
 But it is also possible to combine different sensors in the smart textile.
-Each sensor addresses different perceptive channels, which enlarges the communication space.
+Each sensor can address different perceptive channels, which enlarges the communication space.

 Nils-Krister Persson, docent and research leader of Smart Textiles at the University of Borås:

-Another important aspect of the communicative garments is Gamification.
-Playful elements are integrated into the system, to achieve a more cheerful character for the bearer.
+Another important aspect of the HIPI is gamification.
+Playful elements will be integrated into the system to achieve a more entertaining and enjoyable learning situation for the bearer.

 Although the SUITCEYES prototype will be developed specifically for users with deafblindness, the application area of the prototype is not limited to this group.
 A system that affords improved perception of the surrounding environment, and allows an alternative (haptic) mode of communication can scale to multiple other application areas.
 There are many circumstances where a user lacks full reliance on the visual and auditory senses such as firefighting in smoke-filled rooms, rescue missions in dark and noisy environments, sports training and more.
 Haptic communication would be a reliable and useful complement and/or alternative in all such situations.